InYourCloud/pimcore-plugin-tideways/README.md

 Install the plugin via the Pimcore Extension Manager.
 Press the "Configure" button of the Tideways plugin from within the Extension Manager and set the "apiKey" property accordingly.

+In order to transmit info to the Tideways servers, set the "enabled" property to "1", too.

 ## API Reference

 The following static methods are provided as a wrapper for the original